 DIY Nursery Wallpaper Accent Wall

-Ultimately, the Serena & Lily wallpaper was the winner so I ordered a roll!
+Ultimately, the Serena & Lily wallpaper was the winner so I ordered a roll and got to work!

 - Use a cheap chip paintbrush in the largest size